AdriGl117/Mater_Thesis_Calibration/README.md

 # General Information
 This repository contains the corresponding code of the master thesis on the topic ‘Calibration in mlr3 - Implementation and Impact on Model Interpretability’.
-All experimental setups, registries, evaluation scripts and bmr objects are in the [Experiments](https://github.com/AdriGl117/Mater_Thesis_Calibration/tree/main/experiments) order.
+All experimental setups, registries, evaluation scripts and bmr objects are in the [Experiments](https://github.com/AdriGl117/Mater_Thesis_Calibration/tree/main/experiments) folder.
 All other required functions and R6 classes, e.g. those required for calibration or for the experiments or the visualisation of the results, can be found in the [R](https://github.com/AdriGl117/Mater_Thesis_Calibration/tree/main/R) folder.
 All graphics that were created in R and are embedded in the thesis can be found in the [figures](https://github.com/AdriGl117/Mater_Thesis_Calibration/tree/main/figures) folder.
 The [Sandbox](https://github.com/AdriGl117/Mater_Thesis_Calibration/tree/main/Sandbox) folder contains additional code that are either used to test the implementations or contains older versions of the implementations.
 This folder therefore does not contain any relevant scripts, but is kept for transparency.

 # Implementation
 The implementation of the mlr3 calirbation extension and how to use it can be seen in the following [repository](https://github.com/AdriGl117/mlr3calibration).